tlee08/behavysis/documentation/docs/index.md

 # Home

-This site contains the documentation for the `BA_Package` program.
+This site contains the documentation for the `ba_pipeline` program.

 To get started, use the menu on the left side of this page.